unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 ### Basic commands

 The `IAsyncCommand` property will be generated in the Bindable Proxy Model if the method signature returns no value, or is an asynchronous method returning `ValueTask`/`Task`.
 When the method is asynchronous, it may contain a single `CancellationToken` parameter.
-Although a `CancellationToken` parameter is not mandatory, it's a good practice to add one, as it enables cancellation of the asynchronous operation.
+Although a `CancellationToken` parameter is not mandatory, it's a good practice to add one, as it enables the cancellation of the asynchronous operation.

 For example, if the Model contains a method in any of the following signatures: